-For more general information on unemployment in California, visit the Employment Development Department’s directory here.
+For assistance filing unemployment or information on unemployment insurance in California, contact the Employment Development Department.

 Please note that Colorado has initiated temporary Colorado Health Emergency Leave with Pay (“Colorado HELP”) rules, requiring that employers in certain industries provide a small amount of additional paid sick leave to compensate for lost wages due to the outbreak of COVID-19.
 For more information or to see if you might be eligible, please visit the Colorado Department of Labor and Employment’s official site.